 All computing devices on a network need a unique number.
 Here we are dealing with IP version 4 numbers/addresses.
 Devices can either be configured to always use a specific IP address/number or be assigned one on a temporary basis when they join a network.
 Most of the time, devices use temporary IP addresses assigned by the router.
-The router itself is an exception, it has a fixed, static IP address.
-The system that loans out temporary IP addresses is DHCP.
+The router itself is an exception, it has a fixed, static IP address that we just configured.
+The system that loans out temporary IP addresses is called DHCP.

 That's the hardest part.
 Now, it gets easier.

 The name of the VLAN goes in the Name field (see, easier).
 In the example, the name is Guest-VLAN.
 The name should be whatever makes sense to you based on who or what will be using this VLAN.
 If you intend to use the VLAN with a single SSID, then perhaps name it after that SSID.
 For example, the VLAN for SSID "michael" might be called "michaelsvlan".
 A VLAN for IoT devices might be called IoTvlan.
-My VLAN, that consists of a single Ethernet LAN port used by a VOIP telephone adapter might be called VOIPvlan.
+Personally, I have a VLAN that consists of a single Ethernet LAN port used by a VOIP telephone adapter.
+I call it VOIPvlan.
 It is not clear how long the name can be or what characters are allowed/disallowed, so don't go crazy.

-In addition to names, Peplink also assigns numbers to VLANs.
+In addition to names, VLANs are also assigned numbers.
 The important attribute of the number seems to be that it is unique.
 Peplink refers to the number as a "VLAN ID" but its a number.

 The next field, "Inter-VLAN routing" is why you are reading this page.
 Turn this off (it is on by default in firmware 8).
-With this disabled, devices in this VLAN can access the Internet but can not access anything outside of their VLAN.
+With this disabled, devices in this VLAN can not access anything outside of their VLAN.
 Even if some other VLANs want to share stuff, this VLAN will not come to the sharing party.
 Disabling this does not block access the Internet.

-I suggest enabling the DHCP server and disabling (not checking) DHCP Server logging.
+I suggest enabling the DHCP server and DHCP Server logging.
 These can always be changed later.
-A Lease Time of one day should be fine.
+A Lease Time of one day (the default) should be fine.
 This is how long a device can use an IP address before it has to go back to the router and ask for another one.
 The Surf SOHO has been giving the same device the same IP address for years now, but that may change in the future.
 Opt to assign DNS servers automatically and do not check Bootp.
 There is no need to deal with the Extended DHCP option or DHCP Reservation.

 When done, click the SAVE button at the bottom of the window and then Apply Changes, yet again.

 At this point, you do not see the option that isolates devices on this SSID/VLAN from each other.
 The router defaults to a simple mode and you need to know the secret handshake to see the advanced settings.
-As shown below, the secret handshake, in this case, is the white question mark in the blue circle.
+As shown below, the secret handshake is the white question mark in the blue circle.
 You need to click it, and then click again, where instructed (see below).

 Be sure to click the Apply Changes button on the top of the screen, when you are done making changes.